 One of the weirdest stocks you can buy right now is also one of the most controversial.
 I’m speaking of course of Sturm Ruger (NYSE:RGR).
 As a firearms manufacturing investment, RGR stock will always have a stigma associated with it.
 However, 2019 was optically a particularly bad year for the gun industry.

 According to the Associated Press, the U.S. suffered 41 mass killings (defined as four or more fatalities).
 Within this horrific tally, the vast majority (33 to be precise) were mass shootings.
 Unfortunately, this represents a dubious and tragic record.
 In that light, it may surprise some folks that RGR stock is even trading at all.

-Undeniably, anti-gun activists will push for its delisting.
-Nevertheless, RGR stock continues to move along and for good reason: Americans love their guns.
+Undeniably, anti-gun activists will push for its de-listing.
+Yet, RGR stock continues to move along and for good reason: Americans love their guns.
 Why?
-Aside from the U.S. essentially arising from gun violence — thus, it’s in our DNA — there are more gun stores than there are McDonald’s (NYSE:MCD) restaurants in this country.
+Aside from the U.S. essentially arising from gun violence (meaning it’s in our DNA), there are more gun stores than there are McDonald’s (NYSE:MCD) restaurants in this country.